snrnats/doc-centre/docfx_project/pro/api/help/creating_new_consignments.md

 ```
 ---

-If you add a `ShippersEORI` metadata property to an international consignment, then PRO automatically adds an **EORI Number** field to the commercial invoice that is automatically generated when the consignment is allocated.
+If you add a `ShippersEORI` metadata property to an international consignment, then PRO adds an **EORI Number** field to the commercial invoice which is generated when the consignment is allocated.

 > [!NOTE]
 > For more information on commercial invoices and other customs documents in PRO, see the [Getting Customs Docs and Invoices](/pro/api/help/getting_customs_docs_and_invoices.html) page.